When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-Iif you have a history of vaginal yeast infections, you also have a higher chance of getting thrush while breastfeeding (4).
+If you have a history of frequent vaginal yeast infections, you have a higher likelihood of developing thrush while breastfeeding (4).

 Antibiotics, Breast Milk, and Thrush